Alejogb1/job-board/blog-data/how-to-do-forcing-a-classified-document-to-another-layout-within-hyperscience.md

 id: "how-to-do-forcing-a-classified-document-to-another-layout-within-hyperscience"
 ---

-alright, so forcing a classified document to another layout in hyperscience, yeah, i’ve been down that rabbit hole a few times. it’s not always as straightforward as we’d like, is it? especially when you've got hyperscience’s auto-classification doing its thing, which, let’s be real, sometimes has its own idea of what layout a document should be.
+, so forcing a classified document to another layout in hyperscience, yeah, i’ve been down that rabbit hole a few times. it’s not always as straightforward as we’d like, is it? especially when you've got hyperscience’s auto-classification doing its thing, which, let’s be real, sometimes has its own idea of what layout a document should be.

 first thing, understand that hyperscience’s document classification is designed to be robust. it learns from the data you feed it. this means it is constantly trying to find the best-matching layout based on what it already knows about your documents. forcing a different layout requires us to intervene, but with finesse. we don't want to break the system.